 To create your blog subscription landing page, consider the following steps:

 1) Create your landing page following landing page best practices.
-Consider the "subscribing to your blog" offer as similar to other offers you promote using Landing Pages.
+Consider the "subscribing to your blog" offer as similar to other offers you promote using the free Landing Pages tool.

 2) Create a Call To Action button that will link to this landing page.
 Use this button as a call to action within your blog articles or on other website pages to link to a blog subscription landing page Make sure your CTA button is supercharged!